Alumni Services Listing

 Alumni Career Webinars

-OCPD offers alumni career-development webinars each month through the Alumni CareerDevelopment Listserv (See above).
-Webinars are usually recorded and can be accessed remotely through the "Podcast/Webcasts" link on the OCPD homepage.
+Alumni Relations offers alumni career-development webinars each month through the Alumni CareerDevelopment Listserv (See above).
+Webinars are usually recorded and can be accessed remotely through the following "Podcast/Webcasts" link.

 Transcripts, Bar Certification & Class Rank